Master of Science in Geography

 Entering students are expected to have a B.S. degree in geography or in related physical science, earth science, mathematics, or engineering disciplines.

-Applicants without prior training in geography are welcome but are required to improve their basic knowledge of the broad divisions of geography: systemtic, methodological, and regional.
+Applicants without prior training in geography are welcome but are required to improve their basic knowledge of the broad divisions of geography: systematic, methodological, and regional.
 Courses taken to remedy deficiencies may not count toward graduate degrees.

 The following items must be received to complete the application file: